 Туре Description K, Q King, Queen or President.
-The ruler of the nation Н The Imperial Heir, usually the eldest son or daughter of the King or Queen. Р A Prince, the Sons of the King (or Queen's Daughters).
+The ruler of the nation н The Imperial Heir, usually the eldest son or daughter of the King or Queen. Р A Prince, the Sons of the King (or Queen's Daughters).
 The Eldest of these is the Heir to the throne.
 L A Lieutenant.
-Usually a Close Friend of the King or a Relative. Α A Full Ally.
+Usually a Close Friend of the King or a Relative.
+A A Full Ally.
 This Leader rules his own land but obeys the King. В A Bishop or Papal Legate.
 A leader lent by a Religious Primate to the Kingdom.
 F A Feudal Ally.
 He rules his own fief and will join the King in battle.
 S A Spy.
 This leader will emerge from a successful subversion of certain infiltration.
 E A Regent.
-A leader chosen by the ruling powers of the Nation to rule in the stead of a King or Queen that is under-age. М Mercenary commander.
+A leader chosen by the ruling powers of the Nation to rule in the stead of a King or Queen that is under-age.
+N/ Margonany commander, Either a hired loader or one

+M Mercenary commander.
 Either a hired leader or one loaned by another Nation to help yours.